 The timing of Cole's early departure, coming a month or two after he had responded to the Government's request to produce financial savings, suggests that he was disillusioned with his employment situation, and had resigned in consequence.

-The Sands Directory of 1868 records that Alexander Paton was the Foreman of Magazines at Spectacle Island.
-James Midgley held the same position at Goat Island.
+The Sands Directories records that Alexander Paton was the Assistant Foreman of Magazines, Goat Island in 1863 and 1864 and Foreman of Magazines at Spectacle Island in 1867, 1868 and 1869.
 Paton was appointed as Superintendent of Colonial Military Stores and of the Gunpowder Magazine at Spectacle Island on 28 September 1869.
 On 28 December 1870 the role of Barrack Master was added.
 He was too ill to appear before the Storage of Gunpowder Board when called to give evidence on 22 June 1875 and died later in 1875 (NSW BDM 3601/1875).His widow's (Emma Jane Paton) death notice, published in the Sydney Morning Herald of 16 December 1901, describes him as "Alexander Sinclair Paton, of Edinburgh, Scotland, late head of the Ordnance Department, Sydney."

 The Sands Directory of 1868 also records that T. J. Blanchard was the Clerk at Goat Island.
 Julien Blanchard was appointed Assistant Ordnance Storekeeper and Barrack Master in 1871.[Top of Page]